FRCDiscord/Dozer/README.md

 2. `pyenv global 3.6.3` sets 3.6.3 as the primary version for the current user
 3. run `python -V` to ensure that version 3.6 or newer is installed.

+Through the rest of this README, we will assume that you have found the correct `python` executable for your setup and are using it accordingly.

 ### Getting your Discord Bot Token

 1. Go to the [Discord Developer Portal](https://discordapp.com/developers/applications/me) and create a new application.